code-rush/givel-info/givel/README.md

                  - {feed} is either *posts* or *challenges*.
 Any other value raises an exception.

-- **share stars**
-  - Path: /api/v1/feeds/stars/{user_email}/{feed}
-  - Method: **PUT**
-  - Required Data: id, key, stars
-  - Content-Type: application/json
-  - Returns: *200 OK* Status code with a message if the request is successful
-  - Description: - Adds stars count to the post.
-                 - If the stars to be donated are more than what the user have, it raises a BadRequest Exception.
-(Though this should be handled on the client side to not go beyond the number of what the user has)
-                 - {user_email} is the email of the user who donates the stars.
-                 - {feed} is either *posts* or *challenges*.
-Any other value raises an exception.

 - **post only to followers**
   - Path: /api/v1/users/accounts/settings/post_only_to_followers/{user_email}